uptonking/note4yaoo/lib-list-ag-grid-docs-react-ui.md

 ## [React Data Grid: React UI](https://www.ag-grid.com/react-data-grid/reactui/)

+- What's Next for React UI
+  - In AG Grid v26.2 has a production ready version of React UI.
+    - It is turned on by setting the grid property reactUi=true.
+  - In AG Grid v27 we plan to make this the default with a fallback property to keep the old rendering.
+    - The fallback property will be for emergency only and will be released as deprecated.
+  - In AG Grid v28 we plan to remove the old way of React rendering.

 - Up until now AG Grid React wrapped the JavaScript version of AG Grid.
   - The next generation of AG Grid React will have it's UI written purely in React.
 - Up until now AG Grid's core was written in Plain JavaScript using our in house rendering engine.